ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise17/README.md

 ﻿# Exercise 17: While loops 1

-This exercise is about observing how a few counter-controlled while-loops work, and then try to code a few on your own.
+This exercise is about observing how a few counter-controlled while-loops work and then try to code a few on your own.

   1. In the file WhileLoops.cs four cases of while-loops (Case 1-4) have been